 That the economy was no longer losing 1,000,000+ jobs every quarter is a very positive thing.
 The economy was in free fall and the stimulus was like a parachute.
 When you open a parachute, you keep falling, but at a much slower rate so that the landing does not kill you.

 total 2010 + 909,000

 2nd + 290,000

 4th + 412,000

 total 2011 + 1,640,000

-Amazing though, almost a million jobs created so far this year, and to hear the media tell it, we are doomed, oh, the economy is so horrible.
+Amazing though, over 1.3 million jobs created so far this year, and to hear the media tell it, we are doomed, oh, the economy is so horrible.
 They even put this little nugget in their story, a story where they paint a gain of 80,000 jobs as a negative.
 "And the scheduled expiration of tax cuts at year's end has increased uncertainty for U.S. companies, making many hesitant to hire."

 Oh no, the "uncertainty" of the end of the Bush tax cuts on INDIVIDUALS is making COMPANIES hesitant to hire.

 What that really means is that the top 1% is sorta holding the economy hostage.
 They won't hire unless they are assured of billions in tax cuts.
 And the media (which coincidentally they happen to own) is helping them to make their case.